monero

 Type help to access the list of all commands.

-As you can tell, setting up Monero full node from source is fairly easy if you have basic knowledge of the Linux command line.
+As you can tell, setting up a Monero full node from source is fairly easy if you have a basic knowledge of the Linux command line.

 Top 5 Reasons Monero Will Become the Most Widely Used Private and Anonymous Cryptocurrency